Jesperpaulsen/use-oo-state/README.md

 }
 ```
+This class exposes the state on `this.state`.
+The state is mutable and should be updated with a call to `this.setState()`.
+The setState method accepts a partial version of the state, e.g.: `this.setState({ name: 'newName' })`. `this.state` and `this.setState` is also directly
+accessible in SubStateHandlers.

 This class exposes the following lifecycle hooks that can be overriden:
 * **onCreated**: A hook called when the super class is initialised.